Battle of Kallo: Aftermath

-The cardinal-infante Ferdinand, informed about the Dutch move, left Brussels for Scherpenheuvel and ordered the bulk of the Spanish forces that faced the Dutch to assemble at Venlo.
-Cantelmo wes left with 3,000 men to defend Antwerp and the Waasland, while Ferdinand crossed the Meuse on 23 August with 12,000 soldiers.
-Since Ferdinand intended to relieve Geldern but the States' Army outnumbered him, he request assistance to the Imperial troops under Guillaume de Lamboy, which Piccolomini had left in March to occupy the rebellious Free Imperial City of Aachen.
+The Cardinal-Infante Ferdinand, informed about the Dutch move, left Brussels for Scherpenheuvel and ordered the bulk of the Spanish forces that faced the Dutch to assemble at Venlo.
+Cantelmo was left with 3,000 men to defend Antwerp and the Waasland, while Ferdinand crossed the Meuse on 23 August with 12,000 soldiers.
+Since Ferdinand intended to relieve Geldern but the States' Army outnumbered him, he requested assistance from the Imperial troops under Guillaume de Lamboy, which Piccolomini had left in March to occupy the rebellious Free Imperial City of Aachen.
 On 25 August, Lamboy joined the Spanish army with 6,000 to 7,000 men.
 On their approach, Frederick Henry ordered the siege to be abandoned.
 The troops under Count Henry Casimir were caught between the Spanish relief force and the garrison of the town.
-6 cannons and several hundred States' soldiers were captured.
-The Dutch army withdrew to Nijmegen and then camped around Batenburg, Megen and Ravenstein, while the cardinal-infante led his troops to the Land van Cuijk, opposite to them.
+6 cannons and several hundred States soldiers were captured.
+The Dutch army withdrew to Nijmegen and then camped around Batenburg, Megen and Ravenstein, while the Cardinal-Infante led his troops to the Land van Cuijk, opposite to them.
 By early October, after a month of inactivity, both armies took their winter quarters.
 Frederick Henry went to The Hague, and Ferdinand to Brussels.
 A final, minor operation took place when a force of three foot regiments and 19 cavalry companies with six cannon, under the Marquis of Lede, laid siege to Kerpen on 18 October.
 This town was a Brabantian exclave in the Electorate of Cologne which the Dutch had occupied a few years ago and from which they levied war contributions and obstructed the trade in the area between the Rhine and the Meuse.
 The 300-man States' garrison surrendered on 20 October.

 By the end of November, the delegates commissioned to negotiate the rescue of the States' soldiers captured at Kallo and Verrebroek reached an agreement at Roosendaal.
 The Spanish released the prisoners after the payment of a ransom consisting of two-month salaries of the captured troops, plus the amount of their manutention.
-The Spanish tried unsuccessfully to convince the German and Scottish troops to enter their service, but in the end few of the prisoners rejoined the Dutch Army, since many of them had died during their imprisonment because of its poor conditions.
+The Spanish tried unsuccessfully to convince the German and Scottish troops to enter their service, but in the end, few of the prisoners rejoined the Dutch Army since many of them had died during their imprisonment because of its poor conditions.